-This is a process evaluation that is conducted based on whether or not the programme is achieving what it has stated to be its objectives (based on the Mission, Vision, business/ strategic plan, etc.). it can be concluded from the evaluation findings that the BF efforts at providing transitional living has produced an acceptable level of success within the population it serves.
-Individuals have remained clean for extended periods of time and can speak to their now successful re-integration into mainstream society (having a bank account, full or part-time employment and national identification and considers themselves as "equal citizens").
-The programme management is working hard at making the programme successful and has a keen interest in progressively moving into offering more opportunities to potential clients given that funding becomes available to sustained those efforts.
+This is a process evaluation that was conducted based on whether or not the programme is achieving what it has stated to be its objectives (based on the Mission, Vision, business/ strategic plan, etc.).
+It cannot be concluded from the evaluation findings that the Hope for Today Foundation efforts at providing transitional living has produced an acceptable level of success within the population it serves.
+Sufficient documentation was not presented to make a definitive determination of the benefit.
+The programme over the years has worth and has provided a much needed service to the clientele it is intended to service.
+However, how successful that has been was not determined.